 After I made this, a certain someone asked me, ‘Why didn’t you just bake a pumpkin pie?’
 What?!
 Ok, firstly that would take ages.
 And secondly, pie for breakfast?
 Admittedly, in the past I have eaten pie for breakfast…

-While this recipe does contain a whole tablespoon of maple syrup, realistically that’s still less than you’d be getting in a slice of pie.
+While this recipe does contain 2 or 3 teaspoons of maple syrup, realistically that’s still less than you’d be getting in a slice of pie.
 If you’re really worried about it, use a sugar-free sweetener instead.

 It really is best if you make fresh pumpkin puree by roasting some pumpkin, and then pureeing it in a blender or food processor.
 However, in a pinch, canned is fine.
 I just find it has a slight ‘metal’ taste.
 I’ll often roast a huge amount of pumpkin, puree it and keep it in the fridge – but it doesn’t sit there very long.
 I add pumpkin puree to everything – pasta sauces, sandwiches, omelets, French toast batter, pancakes, waffles and even hot chocolates.
 And oatmeal, of course.

 While it may not be a ‘real’ pumpkin pie, eating this oatmeal really did take me back to that café in Washington.
 It’s like eating a bowl of pumpkin pie without the crust.

 Side Note: The photos in this post were updated on the 24th of November, 2014.

 - Pinch of salt